Q: Does the city plow when a snow emergency has not been declared?

 Q: Does the city haul snow away from intersections?

-A: Unfortunately no. The city has 5,000 intersections within its boundaries and it is not possible to get to all of them.
+A: No. There are roughly 5,000 intersections within Saint Paul city limits and it is not possible to get to all of them.
 Residents are required to clear intersection crosswalks of snow.
-In the event that attempts have been made and it is simply not possible residents may call (651) 266-9700 for assistance.
-The city will do its best to respond but will prioritize requests based on safety first.
-The city does monitor intersections and addresses safety concerns as they are found.
+In the event that attempts have been made and it is simply not possible to clear the snow, residents may call the 24-hour Street Maintenance hotline at 651-266-9700 for assistance.
+The City will do its best to respond but will prioritize requests based on safety first.
+The city monitors intersections and addresses safety concerns as they are found.

 Q. The piles of snow are so high at my intersection I can’t see traffic.
 Will the piles be removed or knocked down?

-A. When the snow piles are high enough for site lines to be impaired, crews use a priority list, based on traffic and pedestrian volumes, school routes to knock the snow down.
-The city has approximately 5,000 intersections or 20,000 corners; and because of that amount priorities are set.
+A. When the snow piles are high enough for site lines to be impaired, crews use a priority list, based on traffic and pedestrian volumes, to methodically visit these intersections and knock the snow down.